GitToby/tobydevlin.com-2.0/content/blog/2021-12-01-christmas-list.md

  * New desk matt that's at least 90cm x 42cm, something like [this](https://www.orbitkey.eu/collections/orbitkey-desk-mat/products/orbitkey-desk-mat?gclid=CjwKCAiAhreNBhAYEiwAFGGKPCG97qVTn1Kpx0hg9T1lPadUsS1Lj7-Zrm9OuN8GXR9EYC_Fc5fw9xoC2BkQAvD_BwE&variant=32753874206816)
  * Something to inspire me to travel to a fantastic country, like a guide/storybook or an experience recommendation.
  * A funnny or supprisingly useful t-shirt.
+ * A sick af alarm clock, like the [LaMetric](https://lametric.com/en-GB/time/tech-specs) or the [Timebox EVO](https://www.divoom.com/products/divoom-timebox-evo)

  This is just a small list of things I think I'd like!